 - [ ] – repeat instructions inside brackets

-- Width: The original blanket is 44” wide.
-To adjust the width of your blanket, continue repeating Row 3 until you are satisfied with the width of your blanket; then proceed to the instructions for Row 21.
+- Width: To customize the width of the blanket, continue to repeat Row 3 until satisfied with the width; then proceed to the instructions for Row 24.

-- Length: The original blanket is 69” long.
-To adjust the length of your blanket, continue repeating Row 21 until you are satisfied with the length of your blanket; then proceed to the instructions for Row 82.
+- Length: To customize the length of the blanket, continue repeating Row 24 until satisfied with the length; then proceed to the instructions for Row 79.

 1. Each panel starts out as a small triangle, that increases along the three sides shown below (center, bottom left, and bottom right).

 2. When the base of the triangle (width of the rectangular panel) reaches 43″, the width will no longer increase, but the length (height of triangle) will continue to increase.